-- The application portal will automatically calculate (i) the PVWatts estimated production and (ii) a production estimate using the standard capacity factors of 16.42% for fixed mount or single axis trackers and 19.32% for single- or dual-axis tracking systems.
-Applicants An applicant will be allowed to choose either of these numbers, rounded to the nearest whole REC for their the 15-year contract REC delivery amount, or.
+- 1. The application portal will automatically calculate (i) the PVWatts estimated production and (ii) a production estimate using the standard capacity factors of 16.42% for fixed mount or 19.32% for single- or dual-axis tracking systems.
+An applicant will be allowed to choose either of these numbers, which will then calculate a 15-year contractual REC delivery amount rounded to the nearest whole REC for the 15-year contract REC delivery amount.
 The PVWatts capacity factor will be calculated automatically by the portal using PVWatts Version 5 and the following inputs: - a.
 System address as entered by the Approved Vendor - b.
 Module type: Standard - c.
 System losses: 14% - d.
-Array type will be based on Approved Vendor input for system type using the following:

-Fixed open rack for non-tracking ground mount systems, Fixed roof mount for non-tracking roof mounted systems, 1-Axis for single axis tracking systems, and 2-Axis for dual axis tracking systems - e.
+Array type will be based on Approved Vendor input for system type using the following: Fixed open rack for non-tracking ground mount systems, Fixed roof mount for non-tracking roof mounted systems, 1-Axis for single axis tracking systems, and 2-Axis for dual axis tracking systems - e.
 Tilt angle: Tilt angle entered by Approved Vendor - f.
 Azimuth angle: Azimuth angle entered by Approved Vendor - g.
-DC/AC ratio: Actual ratio based on Approved Vendor inputs for DC and AC capacity
+DC/AC ratio: Actual ratio based on Approved Vendor inputs for DC and AC capacity - h.
+Inverter Efficiency: As entered by Approved Vendor.
+If blank a default of 96% will be used. - i.
+Degradation: 0.5% per year.
+Alternative degradation rates will not be accepted. - 2.
+Applicants can also use an alternative capacity factor, which may be larger than the standard or PVWatts capacity factor, if such a selection was obtained using a custom software tool designed to calculate such capacity factors or calculated by a professional engineer.
+Approved Vendors can always choose a number lower than the standard, PVWatts, or alternative capacity factor if they determine it is appropriate.
+Any arrays (i) with an azimuth greater than 270 or less than 090, (ii) with a tilt of greater than 80 degrees, or (iii) that do not meet the Minimal Shading